Okay, I need help! …now what?

 Considering health insurance coverage:

-BYS provides free psychotherapy and counseling for teens and their parents, so you do not need health insurance coverage.
+BYS provides free psychotherapy and counseling for teens, so you do not need health insurance coverage.
 You also don’t need to think about health insurance coverage if you are paying out of pocket and not looking for reimbursement.
 The mental health professional may not take insurance, but may provide you with a receipt that you can submit to your insurance company for some reimbursement, if your plan allows for it.
 Or you may find someone who is a network provider and can bill directly.

 Under the Affordable Care Act, mental and behavioral health services are considered part of the essential health benefits.
 If you plan to use your health insurance to cover your costs, the best thing to do is to call your insurance company to find out what services are covered, and get a list of mental health professionals in your area that are covered by your insurance.

 Make a list of potential candidates to contact:

 Make a list of potential mental health professionals that you will contact.
 Sometimes, the person you call first may not take new clients, or may not have an appointment for a month, or may not be available on the days/times that you need.
 (If you are looking for psychotherapy or counseling, chances are, you will see them regularly in the beginning.)
 If the appointment is far away or you are offered a wait list, take it, but keep calling others on your list.
 You can always cancel on your first call if you find another person who can fit you in sooner.

 How do you find a mental health professional in your area?
 If you are local to Bainbridge Island, WA, then you can contact BYS, or look up local providers on the Bainbridge Island Psychotherapy Guild website, where many local providers are registered.
 You can search for providers by insurance, issues they specialize in, or population (i.e., “adolescents”).

 Contact potential professionals: